17 Beyond The Machine: From designing better organisations to discovering what design can’t solve

 The machine paradigm

-I first encountered this idea — that we see organisations as machines — reading Gareth Morgan's Images of Organization during my MSc in Management Development in 1999.
+I first encountered this idea — that we see organisations as machines — reading Gareth Morgan's Images of Organisation during my MSc in Management Development in 1999.
 Morgan mapped the metaphors we carry without realising it: organisations as machines, as organisms, as brains, as cultures, as political systems.
 The machine metaphor was the one that stopped me.
 Not because it was wrong, but because it was so deeply embedded that most people couldn't see it operating in their own thinking.
-Including me, even after completing a degree in Social Philosophy.
+Including me, even after I had previously completed a Bachelor's degree in Social Philosophy, studied the Complexity & Emergence series of books, and then wrote my MSc thesis on 'Corporate Social Responsibility and New Paradigm Thinking'.

-Twenty-six years later, I'm still finding new layers to how it shapes everything — and I'm not alone.
-Mark Eddleston, in his New Ways of Working series, has been doing rigorous work tracing how this linear, mechanistic paradigm continues to underpin mainstream management thinking — and why organisational development efforts keep failing as a result.
-His argument that we need a genuine paradigm shift, not just new tools applied within the old paradigm, runs parallel to what I'm describing here.
+Twenty-six years later, I'm surprised by how pervasive this thinking still is, and how it still shapes so much — and I'm not alone.
+It sounds like Mark Eddleston is on a similar journey, in his New Ways of Working series.
+He has been tracing how this linear, mechanistic paradigm continues to underpin mainstream management thinking — and why organisational development efforts keep failing as a result.
+His argument that we need a genuine paradigm shift, not just new tools applied within the old paradigm, aligns with what I'm describing here.

 Then we're surprised when it doesn't hold.